 It’s only 15 minutes, it’s inexpensive, it’s incredibly rewarding – I can go on and on about the benefits.
 What are you waiting for?
 Check out our library of EB Sessions and get started!

 Journaling can be an incredibly rewarding and productive experience.
-Of course, just like many other activities that we know are good for us, it can be hard to stay motivated or to even get started.
-We have some great news for you: Endless Beautiful Sessions are amazing journal prompts!
+Of course, just like many other activities that we know are good for us, it can be hard to stay motivated or even get started.
+Fortunately, the Endless Beautiful Method makes journaling much easier.

 You can do the following journaling exercise in a group or as an individual.
 We always encourage participants in an Endless Beautiful Workshop to share what they came up with, but there are situations where that might not be appropriate.
 And that is fine!
 Do what works for you and your situation.